 disease that are aggravated by poor health habits such as inadequate physical

 activity, poor nutrition, smoking, and substance abuse.
 Barriers to

 primary care, coupled with challenges in navigating complex healthcare systems have

 been a major obstacle to care.

 At the same time,

 primary care settings have become the gateway to the behavioral health system, and

 primary care providers need support and resources to screen and treat

 Integrated Health at JFCS

-the client's needs peer navigators also help connect clients to community
+our staff also help connect clients to community resources, talk them